-The copyright owner will likely obtain an injunction from the High Court or county court to restrain the person from infringing his/her copyright, seek damages and obtain an order for possession of copies of any infringing material from the copyright work.
+The Copyright, Designs and Patents Act 1988 gives the creators of literary, dramatic, musical and artistic works the right to control the ways in which their material may be used.
+If someone infringes this right, the copyright owner can obtain an injunction from the High Court or county court to restrain the person from infringing his/her copyright, seek damages and obtain an order for possession of copies of any infringing material from the copyright work.

 What is the defence of fair dealing?

-If a copyrighted work has been made available to the public and there is sufficient acknowledgement of both the work and its author then fair dealing with a copyright work is not classed as an infringement.
-The exception in this defence is photographs but it does include criticism and reviews.
+If a copyrighted work has been made available to the public and there is sufficient acknowledgement of both the work and its author, then fair dealing with a copyright work is not classed as an infringement.

-Photographs are excluded from the defence of fair dealing in Section 30 of the Copyright Designs and Patents Act 1988.
-Often the practice of newspapers and magazine lifting exclusive photographs from other publications is widespread yet remains unlawful (Mr Justice Lightman, 1997).
+Photographs are excluded from the defence of fair dealing in s 30 of the Copyright Designs and Patents Act 1988.
+The practice of newspapers and magazine lifting exclusive photographs from other publications is widespread yet remains unlawful.

 For example, in 2005 the Daily Mail cropped and published a now infamous picture of Prince Harry wearing a Nazi uniform, complete with swastika, from The Sun which led to a copyright dispute.

 In 1991, however, the BBC’s copyright action against British Satellite Broadcasting was dismissed by Mr Justice Scott.
 The dispute was over the use of highlights from the BBC’s exclusive coverage of the World Cup finals in a sports programme on the satellite channel.
-Since the BBC had bought exclusive rights, it was found that the use of short clips (all accompanied by a BBC credit line) was protected by the defence of fair dealing.
-British Satellite Broadcasting were not ordered to pay damages because they were found to be reporting current events.
+Since the BBC had bought exclusive rights, it was found the use of short clips (all accompanied by a BBC credit line) was protected by the defence of fair dealing.
+BSB was not ordered to pay damages because they were found to be reporting current events.

 How does fair dealing work in pieces of criticism and reviews?